ExtraFrisky/Byebye-Bby/README.md

 **ShitSkid**: DEVS U STEALING MY EARLIES WTF?
 ...
 **c0lzia**: Are you an idiot?
 I don't get your shit.
 I don't grab.
 **Everyone**: Why are these tokens not working?????
-I just grabbed them????
+I just grabbed a bot developer?????
 **brunxkd**: idk you're just slow and the victim reset their account. /shrug

 # The motherfucking evidence: